flytbase/flytdocs/source/docs/FlytPOD/GettingStarted/Hardware_specifications.rst

 PPM/PWM Channels
 """"""""""""""""
 PPM/8xPWM channels for RC Input.
 Connect the ground, power, and signal wires to the RC.
-Choose between PPM, PWM from rc configuration in Flytconsole.
+Choose between PPM, PWM from RC configuration in FlytConsole.